Coltan Scrivner, Ph.D.

 Horror Producer

 In addition to my academic work on horror, I also produce horror-related events and media.
-I am the director of the annual Eureka Springs Zombie Crawl, one of the largest gatherings of zombies in the world.
-I am also the founder and director of the annual Nightmare in the Ozarks Film Festival, which showcases features and shorts from across the horror and thriller genres.
+I am the Executive Director of the annual Eureka Springs Zombie Crawl, one of the largest gatherings of zombies in the world.
+I am also the Founder and Executive Director of the annual Nightmare in the Ozarks Film Festival, which was named one of five Halloween horror festivals worth traveling for by the New York Times.
 In the media world, I work as a horror producer and consultant, including collaborations with leading genre companies like Blumhouse Productions.

 What is it about monsters, murderers, and the macabre that draws us in and inspires curiosity?
 What does this morbid curiosity say about us?
 How is it related to our personality and well-being?